Can you lend your car to an uninsured driver?

 What type of insurance coverage do you have?

-The type of vehicle insurance you have has a lot to do with the level of coverage.
+The types of car insurance coverage you have has a lot to do with the level of coverage.

 Standard general liability auto insurance covers the accident victim’s personal injuries and property damage, but will not pay for injuries of the person who operated your car or repairs to your car.